-1. possess a four-year baccalaureate degree from a regionally accredited college or university;

-2. be admitted to ASU West as a nondegree graduate student; and a.
+- 1. possess a four-year baccalaureate degree from a regionally accredited college or university; - 2. be admitted to ASU West as a nondegree graduate student; and - 3. have completed the following collegelevel courses with a grade of "C" or better in each course: - a.
 Quantitative, qualitative, or critical research methods (three semester hours)